nationalarchives/ds-wagtail/docs/env-vars.md

 ## Table of environment variables

-The table of environment variables can be found in the `README.md` - to avoid duplication of information, and ease of use, they are kept there.
+The canonical table of environment variables is maintained in the [README environment variables section](https://github.com/nationalarchives/ds-wagtail?tab=readme-ov-file#environment-variables) to avoid duplication.